rebeccali/shrimpy/README.md

 # Repository Structure

 The new simulation code is in `src`.
+You can quickly run a simulation by running `runSim.py`.
+It is connected to many of the other files in the `src` folder.
+For this simulation, you will need the conda environment which you can install as described in the `Python Installation`section.

-The latest simulator is `RageSim`, which is simply a python notebook and self explanatory.
-For `RageSim`, you will need the conda environment which you can install as described in the `Python Installation section`
+The second simulator is `ShrimpSimulator`, which is simply a python notebook and self explanatory.
+For `ShrimpSimulator`, you will need the conda environment which you can install as described in the `Python Installation` section.

 The old simulation code is contained within `piccolissimo`.
 Each simulation is slighlty different: